nimble-code/Cobra/README.md

 is a significantly extended version of the tool, released under the same license.

+Note 11/05/2024: Looking for reviews on a comprehensive new User Guide to Cobra (pdf, 175 pgs), checking for typos, missing information, mistakes, etc. in return for your name in the acknowledgments.
+Send an email to gholzmann (atsign) acm (dot) org to get the latest draft.

 ## Installation

 * choose a directory to install the tool, below this is referred to as directory $COBRA

    $ git clone https://github.com/nimble-code/Cobra
+   $ export COBRA=`pwd`

    which gives you a directory with a set of sub-directories like this: